sethfri/SNFSegmentedViewController/README.md

 # SNFSegmentedViewController

-SNFSegmentedViewController is the simplest way to use a `UISegmentedControl` for switching between views.
+SNFSegmentedViewController is the simplest way to use a `UISegmentedControl` to switch between view controllers.
 You don't have to worry about view controller containment or setting up a kludge of custom empty segues.
 SNFSegmentedViewController just works.

 ## Usage